artsy/README/playbooks/migrating-postgres-with-rubyrep.md

   The diff should show `0` in total for all tables.

   If you want to see verbose logging from the Rubyrep deployment, uncomment the logger sections in the above configuration, and delete the existing rubyrep pod to roll it out.
-You can tail then logs from the `myapp-rubyrep` pod.
+You can tail then logs from the `{ myapp }-rubyrep` pod.

   8b) To avoid race conditions regarding auto-incrementing primary keys, reset the table id sequences, leaving an offset for writes to the new database and headroom for replicated inserts from the old.
 Check database / application write throughput to determine a reasonable value (i.e. writes/minute * 5) to leave room for the deployment rollout.
 For, example, given an offset of `100`, run:
   ```